 In Wellington she also began a career as a dance reviewer and her work has been presented by The Evening Post, The Dominion Post.
 New Zealand Listener, Radio New Zealand and Dance Magazine (USA).
 Following Maori Action Song, her major publications have included The Workbook of Kellom Tomlinson, 18th century dancing master—a facsimile edition; A Time to Dance: the Royal New Zealand Ballet at Fifty; and The Royal New Zealand Ballet at Sixty (ed. with Anne Rowse).
 She also edited One and a Half Pacific Islands—stories the Banabans tell of themselves, which documented life on Banaba in the Central Pacific and the decades of mining for phosphate (most of which ended up on New Zealand farms), then the re-location of their total population to Rabi Island in Fiji.
 The Banabans’ dancing was about their only ‘invisible cargo’.
 Her writing has also been published in a range of scholarly journals across the world.

 She is currently a trustee of the Russell Kerr lecture series in ballet and the related arts.
-An oral history interview documenting her life and career is being recorded by Michelle Potter.
+An oral history interview documenting her life and career has been recorded for the New Zealand Oral History Dance Archive by Michelle Potter.

 Featured image: Jennifer Shennan, 2019.
 Photo: © Michelle Potter